Louis-Georges Mulot

-Louis-Georges Mulot (14 September 1792, Épinay-sur-Seine - 11 April 1872, Paris) was a French engineer and entrepreneur.
+Louis-Georges Mulot (/mjuːˈloʊ/ myoo-LOH, /fr/; 14 September 1792, Épinay-sur-Seine - 11 April 1872, Paris) was a French engineer and entrepreneur.
 He helped create numerous artesian wells in Paris and was the founder of the Compagnie des mines de Dourges; one of the first extensions of the Nord-Pas de Calais Mining Basin.

 Biography

 His father was a locksmith; originally from Vaubexy.
 After inheriting his father's tools, he proved to be very skillful with his hands; mending shotguns and clocks as well as locks.
 He also invented a device to improve the process of grating potatoes into potato starch and repaired a steamboat that had been stranded on the Seine.